InsightSoftwareConsortium/ITK/Utilities/NrrdIO/000-README.txt

 preamble.c: the preamble describing the non-copyleft licensing of NrrdIO.

-bigbitfield.c, qnanhibit.c: discover two variables which, like endianness, are architecture dependent and which are required for building NrrdIO (as well as Teem), but unlike endianness, are completely obscure and unheard of.
+qnanhibit.c: discover variable which, like endianness, is architecture dependent and which are required for building NrrdIO (as well as Teem), but unlike endianness, are completely obscure and unheard of.

 encodingBzip2.c, formatEPS.c, formatPNG.c, formatPNM.c, formatText.c,
 formatVTK.c: These files create stubs for functionality which is fully